lysyi3m/atom-postcss-sorting/README.md

 You can select a preset from the ones bundled-in: default, csscomb, yandex and zen.

-Also a file named `.postcss-sorting.json` will be searched recursively, starting from the path of the file you are sorting.
-If found it will override the chosen preset configuration.
+If you have a file named `.postcss-sorting.json` at the root of your project it will override the selected preset.

 ## Usage